 Representing a Turkish conglomerate in two consolidated LCIA arbitrations relating to alleged breaches of joint venture arrangements under a shareholders' agreement and articles of association.

 Representing the owner of a controlling stake in Turkey's leading mobile phone operator in proceedings before the Eastern Caribbean Supreme Court (High Court in the Territory of the Virgin Islands, Court of Appeal and Privy Council) concerning the enforcement of a Swiss arbitral award.
 These proceedings included applications relating to an order for sale and the successful defence of an application for appointment of a receiver.

-Acting for a subsidiary of an international metal trading and mining conglomerate in a dispute with a sub-contractor relating to the aborted construction of a sulphuric acid plant in the Democratic Republic of the Congo.
+Acting for a subsidiary of an international metal trading and mining conglomerate in an ICC arbitration against a sub-contractor relating to the aborted construction of a sulphuric acid plant in the Democratic Republic of the Congo.*